This post may contain affiliate links. See our affiliate disclaimer here.

-5. Visit an small RV dealer for your service
+5. Visit a small RV dealer for your service

-However, you must MUST avoid chains of dealerships.
+However, you must, MUST avoid chains of dealerships.
 Never go to Camping World, for starters.
 And avoid any large local chains as well.
 We recently dropped our RV off at Campers Inn in New Hampshire and had the worst service experience of all time.
-We ended up going to a auto shop to fix the damage Campers Inn did to our rig.
+We ended up going to an auto shop to fix the damage Campers Inn did to our rig.

 There’s one small catch in getting service appointments: RV dealers (and RV mechanics in general) are notorious for having 4-6 week waitlists.
 So if you run into this issue, tell them these two things:

 1) you’re a full-timer and you need immediate help since you are just passing through town and

 No one is better at this than my husband, who has gotten us into mechanic’s shops the same day, after first being told we had to wait at least a month.
 He’s a magician.

 RV dealers will always offer a place for you to stay overnight and many will have space to park your rig overnight.
 Many dealers will let you boondock in their lot overnight and some even offer hookups.
 We stayed overnight at Crestview RV in Buda, Texas for free with full hookups each night after they worked on our RV.
 Recently we stayed at a Winnebago dealer with 50 AMP hookups (and free wifi!) off the interstate in Colorado for a night after they worked on our slide.